Can you imagine yourself in the place of John at Patmos? It could have been very lonely. But why was he exiled in the first place?

 Remember we’ve learned earlier that John was a fisherman?
 And he was working with his brother and father.

 This was the same situation Jesus saw James and John at the Sea of Galilee.
 He “called them.”
 And immediately, “they left the boat and their father and followed him” (Matthew 4:21-22, NIV).

-As Jesus’ disciple, John belonged to the “inner circle” (Stephen Haskell, Story of the Seer of Patmos 16.1).
+As Jesus’ disciple, John belonged to the “inner circle” 3.
 With this, he saw most of His personal moments and significant ministries.

-When the Samaritan villagers didn’t accept Jesus for lodging, anger triggered John and James (Luke 9:54, ESV).
+When the Samaritan villagers didn’t accommodate Jesus for lodging, anger triggered John and James.
 They said, “Lord, do You want us to tell fire to come down from heaven and consume them?”
+(Luke 9:54, ESV).

 But Jesus gently rebuked them.
 He reminded them that He didn’t come to the world to condemn it.
-Instead, He came to save it (John 3:17, ESV).
+Instead, He came to save it (John 3:17).

-If you were John and James, wouldn’t you feel ashamed of what you did?
+If you were John or James, wouldn’t you feel ashamed of what you did?